adrianlu95/yahscript/README.md

 // output is Hello
 ```

-Functions may also have default values for arguments, for missing arguments.
+Functions may also have default values for arguments in the case of missing arguments.

 ```
 cat is (weight, personality is "cuddly") ->                 var cat = function (weight, personality) {